oracle/python-cx_Oracle/doc/src/api_manual/module.rst

     connections.
 For example, it is in the ``CLIENT_DRIVER`` column of ``V$SESSION_CONNECT_INFO``.
 The standard is to set this value to ``"<name> : version>"``, where <name> is the name of the driver and
     <version> is its version.
-Theere should be a single space character before
+There should be a single space character before
     and after the colon.
 If this value is not specified, then the default value of "cx_Oracle : <version>" is used.